Allopurinol

 Driving

-unsafeAllopurinol may make some people feel drowsy or sleepy.
+unsafeAllopurinol may cause some individuals to feel drowsy.
 Do not drive or operate dangerous machinery if you are affected.

 Liver